WHAT HAPPENS DURING A TREATMENT?

 I start to make a shiatsu diagnosis through first talking to you and also taking notice of any other clues, for example, your complexion, voice, posture and so on.
 This helps me start to assess where your ki is flowing healthily and where it may be a bit blocked or weaker.
 I usually start off the treatment by working a little on your abdomen area, this also is part of the diagnosis.

-Based on the initial diagnosis (and on physical and visual feedback I get from your body during the session), I will try to encourage your body to even out energy imbalances through gently but firmly applying pressure using my thumbs, fingers, knuckles, palms, and occasionally knees or elbows along the meridians, often alongside other techniques such as rocking, stretches or joint rotations.
+Based on the initial diagnosis (and on physical and visual feedback I get from your body during the session), I will try to encourage your body to even out energy imbalances through applying pressure using my thumbs, fingers, knuckles, palms, and occasionally knees or elbows along the meridians, often alongside other techniques such as rocking, stretches or joint rotations.

-As with diagnosis, shiatsu treatment is holistic, so I work on your whole body rather than necessarily focusing just on the area where symptoms are most obvious.
+As with diagnosis, shiatsu is holistic, so I work on your whole body rather than necessarily focusing just on the area where symptoms are most obvious.
 Every body and every situation is unique, so no two treatments either on different people or separate treatments on the same person will be identical.